All Recipes/ Appetizers/ Everyday Meals/ Healthy Snacks/ Kids Food/ Latest Posts/ Vegan

 • 1 cup finely ground blanched almond flour

-• 1/2 cup finely ground flaxseed meal (you can use golden or brown flax seeds)
+• 1/2 cup finely ground flaxseed meal (you can use golden flaxseed or brown flaxseeds)

 • 8 tablespoons water (add one at a time)